 We are a diverse group of people, loved by Jesus, who want to extend that love to others.
-We live out our passion for the well-being of children and families through our service projects, the Sunday School, and confirmation program.
+We live out our passion for the well-being of children and families through our service projects and confirmation program.

 Prince of Peace Lutheran Church